 In particular, practice guides and continuing legal education texts for attorneys can be surprisingly helpful to non-lawyers representing themselves.
-They often contain explanations of the meanings of various laws, as well as practical aides such as checklists (for example, lists of questions to ask witnesses or lists of steps to be taken before you file a court complaint) and forms.
+They often contain explanations of the meanings of various laws, practical aides such as checklists (for example, lists of questions to ask witnesses or lists of steps to be taken before you file a court complaint), and forms.

 Using forms can be problematic for a non-lawyer.
 Forms are useful when you are unsure of the format or content required for documents that you are submitting to the court.
 Be careful when using forms because they are based on someone's review of the statute and the court's procedural rules and may not be entirely accurate.

 Generic forms can only give you general guidance on what should be submitted to the court.
 Use them carefully.
 You may wish to consult an attorney after you have completed an unfamiliar form.
 Many attorneys (although not all) will review a form for you for a minimum fee, even though you do not hire them to represent you.

-Form Booklist - If the books you find on your subject don't include adequate forms, there are two major sets of form books to look for: American Jurisprudence Legal Forms and West's Legal Forms.
+Form Booklist.
+If the books you find on your subject don't include adequate forms, there are two major sets of form books to look for: American Jurisprudence Legal Forms and West's Legal Forms.
 Both sets have a subject index that allows you to find sample form language by topic.
 Be careful when you use forms from these sets because they may not satisfy the law of your state.
 You should always research your state's legal requirements for the type of document you are trying to write and then adapt any sample forms you find to those requirements.